Round four of the 2014 Fitness Ambassadors

 Where should I go once I complete the run?

 The race will end on the expressway in front of Audie’s Restaurant (“B” on map).
 Water and light snacks will be provided at the finish line.
 We ask that all runners wait near the finish line to cheer on the other participants as they complete their run.
 Group pictures may be taken at that time as well, and will be made available online.

-Once finished, runners may walk to their cars at the Mackinaw City Recreation Center or take a bus (pick up at 8:30-9:00 a.m.) at the Rec Center to travel back to St. Ignace.
+Once finished, runners may walk to their cars at the Mackinaw City Recreation Center or take a bus for $5 at Conkling Park and the State Dock on South Huron Avenue in Mackinaw City to travel back to St. Ignace.
 Bus pickup map is located at http://www.mackinacbridge.org/